 The Smoked Pecan-Infused Thanksgiving Turkey is a Southern-inspired centerpiece that brings a rich, nutty flavor to your holiday table.
 By combining John Henry’s Pecan Injection and Rub with the gentle kiss of fruit wood smoke, this recipe transforms a traditional turkey into a succulent, flavor-packed experience.
-The injection ensures moist, tender meat throughout, while the pecan rub creates a beautifully seasoned crust that complements the smoky undertones
+The injection ensures moist, tender meat throughout, while the pecan rub creates a beautifully seasoned crust that complements the smoky undertones.

 Smoked Pecan-Infused Thanksgiving Turkey